Share This!

 Reflexions

 These lockdowns or “stay-at-home” mandates ordered every citizen to halt gatherings, suspend all religious services, maintain social distancing, wear masks, stop working and attending school, and close all businesses not considered essential.
-These orders sacrificed our civil liberties, such as the 1st and 9th amendments, to deal with the virus.
+These orders unjustifiably sacrificed our civil liberties, such as the 1st and 9th Amendments, to deal with the virus.

 Personal Freedoms